iknyc/visualstudio-docs/docs/install/create-an-offline-installation-of-visual-studio.md

  - To download all workloads and components for multiple languages, run: <br>```vs_enterprise.exe --layout C:\vs2017offline --lang en-US de-DE ja-JP```
  - To download one workload for all languages, run <br> ```vs_enterprise.exe --layout C:\vs2017offline --add Microsoft.VisualStudio.Workload.Azure ```
  - To download two workloads and one optional component for three languages, run: <br>```vs_enterprise.exe --layout C:\vs2017offline --add Microsoft.VisualStudio.Workload.Azure Microsoft.VisualStudio.Workload.ManagedDesktop Component.GitHub.VisualStudio --lang en-US de-DE ja-JP ```
-To learn more about the options you can use to customize your installation, see our [Use command-line parameters to install Visual Studio 2017 ](use-command-line-parameters-to-install-visual-studio.md) page.

 ### How to update an offline installer
 You might want to update your offline installer at a later date.
 Here's how.